Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Tip #1 – Be Aware of Your Surroundings

 Two of the most common incidences of crime in Atlantic City are pickpocketing and mugging.
-To be safe, be aware of your surroundings and notice if anyone seems unusually close to you.
+To be safe, be aware of your surroundings and take notice if anyone seems unusually close to you.
 This is sound advice to use no matter where you travel.

 👉 Read Next: Top Beaches in New Jersey